iq85k/MQTT-IR-Controller-Tasmota/README.md

 # SmartIR Component Config

-First you will have to copy your json config to SmartIR directory and sve it with a number XXXX.json
+First you will have to copy your json config to SmartIR directory and save it with name as a number Ex.
+1600.json

 ```
 <config directory>/